franserr2288/lovelettertoLA/README.md

 - Find more valueable datasets and test your ingestion subsystem against them
 - Some datasets are split by year over different endpoints (city311), I don't know the extent of the differences in their columns/labels/values.
 I have faith in their engineers, but if it's a mess then you'll need a transformation component to get a coherent dataset across years.
 I would also need to figure out if or how I want to stitch that data on my own side of things... a lot of answers I have to chase down.
 Weigh potential value of historial analysis over years against lack of it, or effort of patchwork engineering at the processing/investigative phase to get that insight
 - If you find datasets where you hit your ceiling on the ingestion function, then you build a new version but don't waste time on it yet

+https://myla311.lacity.gov/s/ the main page for the 311 data